klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 Before they could restart the renovation works, the scaffolding itself had to be renovated as it was not safe for use anymore.
 The work is now expected to take until around 2040.
-However, from the square in front of the Palace of Justice, you have a good view over Brussels, so it may be worth walking to there and then take the elevator to go back to the lower parts.
+However, from the square in front of the Palace of Justice, you have a good view over Brussels, so it may be worth walking to this place and then take the elevator to go back to the lower parts of the city.
 There is also a ferris wheel that can give you an even better view.
 From there you'll also see a monumental church, the Koekelberg Basilica, which is said to be the fifth largest Christian church in the world.
 Planning and early construction